fenago/spark-scala-examples/lab-guides/Lab_8.md

 We often need to create empty RDD in Spark, and empty RDD can be created in several ways, for example, with partition, without partition, and with pair RDD.
-In this article, we will see these with Scala, Java and Pyspark examples.
+In this lab, we will see these with Scala, Java and Pyspark examples.